Francois-Coleongco/cpp_server_client_sockets/README.md

 need a way to keep track of users. make a sql db of users and passwords ----> the data will contain a username and a password. that is it.

-the separate auth program will serve to generate the hash and send it to the db.
+the separate auth program will serve to generate the hash and send it to the db. which i will join together into one binary at the end.

+so in order to communicate on the port 8080 of the server, the user must log in first.

+dependencies:

+sqlite33 libsqlite3-dev libsodium-dev

+must therefore build with respective linking